drhelius/Gearboy/README.md

 Gearboy is a cross-platform Game Boy / GameBoy Color emulator written in C++ that runs on iOS, Raspberry Pi, Mac, Windows, Linux and RetroArch.

-Follow me on Twitter for updates: <http://twitter.com/drhelius>
+Please, consider [donating](https://github.com/sponsors/drhelius) and follow me on [Twitter](https://twitter.com/drhelius) for updates.

 ----------